 Under Michigan law, a person accused of car theft can face various felony and misdemeanor charges.
 Because of the state’s automotive manufacturing history, vehicle theft offenses carry stiff penalties.

 Type of Car Theft Offenses

 If an unoccupied vehicle is stolen, the severity of the offense depends on the vehicle’s value and the defendant’s criminal history.
 If you have been charged with car theft, a Michigan car theft defense attorney can help you if you are accused of vehicle theft.
-As more fully explained below, there are various defenses to car theft that can result in the dismissal or reduction of charges.
+As explained below, various defenses to car theft can result in the dismissal or reduction of charges.
 Jail is not mandatory for any car theft offense other than stealing a vehicle from a person under force (carjacking is a life-maximum offense).

 - Larceny of a Vehicle – Value over $20,000 or two prior larceny convictions – Maximum of 10 years in prison.

 - Larceny of a Vehicle – Value between $1,000 and $20,000 or 1 prior larceny conviction – Maximum 5 years in prison.

 - Larceny of a Vehicle – Value between $200 and $1,000 or one previous larceny ordinance violation – Maximum 1 year in jail.

 - Failure to Return a Rented Vehicle – Value over $20,000 – Maximum of 10 years in prison.

 - Failure to Return a Rented Vehicle – Value between $1,000 and $20,000 – Maximum 5 years in prison.